JGCRI/gcam-doc/demand_energy.md

 ### Direct Air Capture for Carbon Dioxide Removal

 We use GCAM’s (unmodified) logit choice model for economic choice between DACCS technologies.
 This includes the “choice” to not deploy DACCS and instead use other mitigation or negative emissions technologies (i.e., the "no-DAC" technology).
-The share $$s_i$$ of any DACCS technology with price $$pi$$ is computed as follows:
+The share $$s_i$$ of any DACCS technology with price $$p_i$$ is computed as follows:

 $$
 s_i=\frac{α_i * exp⁡(β*p_i)}{\sum_{j=1}^{N}α_j * exp(β*p_j))}